olgarithms/sphinx-tutorial/docs/selecting-a-theme.md

 ### Using a built-in theme
 First, browse through `Sphinx`'s
 [built-in themes](https://www.sphinx-doc.org/en/master/usage/theming.html#builtin-themes) and
-select your favorite.
+select your favourite.
 We picked the theme `classic`.
 In `conf.py`, navigate to the section `Options for HTML output` and edit the `html_theme` variable:

 ```py